 I have one gameplay drawback that’s admittedly nitpicky at best, though.
 Once you do a certain sidequest and unlock the ability to evolve most character’s main Personas into their Ultimate Persona (normally not available until the story progresses in Persona 3 or normally only available via maxing out the party’s social links in persona 4) once the character in question reaches level 55.
 Naoto’s Ultimate Persona, Yamato-Takeru, is ridiculously broken in this game, at least as far as regular encounters are concerned.

-With Naoto’s high luck stat, combined with the natural 40% chance of mahamoan and mamudoon killing all foes instantly, most mob encounters after that point was reached were pathetically easy due to her insanely high luck stat by the time she reaches level 55 and gets her Ultimate Persona.
+With Naoto’s high luck stat, combined with the natural 40% chance of mahamoan and mamudoon killing all foes instantly via this attack if it hits, most mob encounters after that point was reached were pathetically easy due to her insanely high luck stat by the time she reaches level 55 and gets her Ultimate Persona.
 With Impure Reach, she becomes a monster, able to land binds and status ailments on most FOEs and Bosses with ridiculous ease, making the likes of Inaba Pride Exhibit’s boss fight and *SPOILERs final fight* ridiculously easy, except when playing on Risky mode, mainly because *spoiler *in *Insert spoiler here* has a NASTY, but very unique gimmick that makes the fight much more cathartic and satisfying to Win.
 This gimmick, combined with the Final boss’s design, and the theme known as The Infinite (Not to be confused or associated with the Infinite theme from Sonic Forces) made for a very satisfying, emotionally impactful, and intense but immensely satisfying finale to a near-perfect game.

 Final score is down below.
 If you agree (which I doubt anyone will given all my complaints up to this point), then feel free to comment down below.
 If not, state your reasons down below as well.
 Thanks for reading this lengthy review, and I look forward to reviewing the sequel as well whenever it comes out.
 Come on, ATLUS!
 Please give us more info soon and take our hearts already with some more Persona Q2 info!